Waiting for you with an open heart & a prayer! ¡Te espero con el corazón abierto y una oració!

 As I began this journey, I was overwhelmed by the amount of love and support by family and friends who were excited about my desire to grow a family.
 Reading over their reference letters (available to you if desired), gave me so much courage and encouragement to become an adoptive mother.

 I am looking for a newborn from a HISPANIC, POLYNESIAN or AMERICAN INDIAN descent.
 I have absolutely no prejudice towards other ethnicities, I just feel God has called me to adopt a baby from these origins.
-It's hard to put into words how I feel this is my destiny.
+It's hard to put into words how I feel this is my purpose and destiny.
 I have a deeply embedded passion toward these cultures that started when I was a little girl and I felt God was calling me to adopt.
-When I was about 8, I opened a Sesame Street book and saw a page in another language (Spanish) and I just got this thought that one day I would be a mom to someone else's girl or boy who come from a different way of life like this.
-In 2008, at about 26, God spoke to me about adopting a baby.
+When I was about 8, I opened a Sesame Street book and saw a page in another language (Spanish) and I fell in love with the culture and I began thinking about adopting once I became an adult.
+In 2008, at about 26, God spoke to me about adopting a baby being a calling in my life.
 He gave me a vision of a beautiful, brown-skinned baby in my arms and told me that he was removing all red tape and hindrances for adoption for me.
 Just a few minutes later, a pastor whom I had never met prayed over me and said he heard God say that he was removing all red tape and hindrances for me to adopt.
-In that moment I just knew God was calling me to adopt a baby from the regions I was so passionate about.
+In that moment I just knew in my heart that God was calling me to adopt a baby from the regions I was so passionate about.
 My spirit leaps inside me and I feel a tugging in my heart when I see the beauty of the people, environment, music or celebrations from these regions.
 I have known most of my life that God has called a special child into my life with these cultures, that I am called to give a future, a home, and a never-ending love.
 I have learned languages, went to classes, ordered cultured kids books, been on mission trips, and made many face-to-face friends within these areas.
 I know the importance of keeping heritage alive and am excited to incorporate that as they grow up.
 I am excited for a beautiful mother who will also come into my life and be a part of this story of how God made it all come together.
 I'm sure I don't know how to say all the right things to explain this, but my heart means well and I know that there is a child out there that I am meant to be there for and fall in love with.
-I am taking a step out in faith and letting him have control of it from there.

 I grew up in a loving family in a small town of Missouri.
 I still live close to that area in the beautiful Ozarks region.
 I love the beauty of nature and traveling during summer breaks.
 I could see myself taking my child to National Parks, on scenic hikes, camping, and kayaking.
 I also envision sitting down at the table to play board games, make crafts, decorate Christmas cookies and eating meals.
 I am a teacher at a wonderful school in the area.
 I am a Christian who believes in loving God and loving others with kindness and compassion.
 I hope to teach my child to make decisions that he or she will feel proud of and to always do their best to become the person they want to be.